watson-developer-cloud/node-red-labs/advanced_examples/visual_recognition_training/README.md

 Now training can also be done by using a new Node-RED node.
 The requirements for the training are still the same: two sets of positive and negative images.
 These sets will have to be packed in a ZIP file and then made available to the application either as a binary stream or as an URL pointing to the file.

 In the picture we can see how the Box node has been used to retrieve the files.
-The pictures which have been used are from the retriever and non-retriever dogs example which can be found within the <a href='https://visual-recognition-demo.mybluemix.net/train'>Visual Recognition documentation</a>.
-The zipped image sets are also available at <a href='files/retrievers_positive.zip'>Positive</a> and <a href='files/retrievers_negative.zip'>Negative</a>
+The pictures which have been used are from the retriever and non-retriever dogs example which can be found within the [Visual Recognition documentation](https://visual-recognition-demo.mybluemix.net/train).
+The zipped image sets are also available at [Positive](files/retrievers_positive.zip) and [Negative](files/retrievers_negative.zip).

 ![Training flow](images/vr_training1.png)